The Claromentis Blog | Intranet & Digital Workplace News

 • You need in-house IT experts to create a local intranet website server.
 If you don’t have a dedicated IT team already, you’ll need time and money to hire new staff.

-• Setting up a local intranet website can take time, so it’s not ideal if you have an urgent need for an intranet (such as resolving internal communications or productivity issues).
+• Setting up an on premise intranet software can take time, so it’s not ideal if you have an urgent need for an intranet (such as resolving internal communications or productivity issues).

 • The upfront cost of creating your own local intranet website can be high if you don’t already have the internal resources you need, such as the server itself.